Ghailen-Ben-Achour/QLearning_Cpp/README.md

 ----
 ## Q Table
 Q-Table is a way for a lookup where we calculate the maximum expected future reward for actions at each state. (select the best action at each state)

+To learn each value of the Q-table, we use the **Q-Learning algorithm**.